mathieu-y/DpdOdysseeApi/README.md

 Covered by this Library:

-- Unitary shipment label creation
+A- Unitary shipment label creation
-- Shipment registering for future label generation
+B- Shipment registering for future label generation
-- Confirmation and label generation
+C- Confirmation and label generation
-- Reprint a label
+D- Reprint a label
-- Print a “Return on demand” label
+E- Print a “Return on demand” label

-- Program a pickup order
+F- Program a pickup order
-- Cancel a pickup order
+G- Cancel a pickup order

-- Program a Collection Request
+H- Program a Collection Request
-- Cancel a Collection Request
+I- Cancel a Collection Request

-This library is not fully tested yet, only labels creation and generation is tested and working.
+This library is not fully tested yet, only A,B,C,D,E,F,G are tested and working.

 How to use ?